LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 All Users: Output and Adding More Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once run, you'll see a new output panel with a green check mark indicating the test passed and a message stating the test passed.
+Once you run the test, you will see a new output panel with a green check mark indicating the test passed and a message stating the test passed.

 We know now how the test runner behaves when a test passes and can begin the real work of unit testing the ``Car`` class.
 One responsibility of the ``Car`` class constructor is to set it's initial